geoserver/geoserver.github.io/_posts/2024-03-04-geoserver-2-25-RC-released.md

 * The [spring security firewall](https://docs.geoserver.org/2.25.x/en/user/production/config.html#production-config-spring-firewall) is now enabled by default.

-* A new [configuration setting](https://docs.geoserver.org/2.25.x/en/user/production/config.html#static-web-files) is available to limit content served by `geoserver/www` folder.
+* A new [configuration setting](https://docs.geoserver.org/2.25.x/en/user/production/config.html#static-web-files) is available to limit content served from the `geoserver/www` folder.

-  If you have not met the ``www`` fodler before it is used to share content, and there is a tutorial [serving static files](https://docs.geoserver.org/2.25.x/en/user/tutorials/staticfiles.html).
+  If you have not met the ``www`` folder before it is used to share content, and there is a tutorial [serving static files](https://docs.geoserver.org/2.25.x/en/user/tutorials/staticfiles.html).

 * We do add recommendations to [production considerations](https://docs.geoserver.org/2.25.x/en/user/production/config.html) over time, if you have not checked that page in a while please review.